 If this report has not yet made this clear, I will say it again: EasyAndroid has a lot of potential.
 More formally, the potential for further development and expansion of features and functionality of EasyAndroid the programming tool is more than enough to keep a startup busy for at least a year.
 In this section, I address some of the ways in which EasyAndroid could have been improved even further, given more time and resources.

-One feature that benefit EasyAndroid in terms of scaling for larger or more complicated apps is the capability to read and process external files into the project.
+One feature that benefits EasyAndroid in terms of scaling for larger or more complicated apps is the capability to read and process external files into the project.
 While users can technically do this manually via accessing and adding files to the project directory, incorporating it as a native feature for EasyAndroid would not only make it easier for the user, but would also ensure that the new class files are added properly to the project – in particular, if the user were to try to add a new activity class file, using it would require that he or she add it to the AndroidManifest, which is a complication that really hinders the development.
 Of course, this is very much a feature for more advanced users, and therefore, fairly low priority.

 Naturally, the GUI can be always be improved, as proven by the usability testing.
 Among the features that would have a major impact is the drag and drop layout design feature that was mentioned in the “Limitations” section.
 The drag and drop feature is crucial both in that it improves the user experience significantly, but also makes it easier to portray what the user wants to build as their app.
 For example, position widgets in relation to each other is fairly unintuitive to describe via text – having a drag and drop feature, however, would facilitate that process quite a bit.
-Aside from that major feature, little details such as renaming the terminology of the GUI, changing the look and feel and the size of some of the text windows could also improve the user experience.
+Aside from that major feature, little details such as renaming the terminology of the GUI, and changing the look and feel and the size of some of the text windows could also improve the user experience.